 Now.
 I am not Russian.
 I am not in Storror.
 I am not in Myrm (Baker mention 2).
 I’m more like Krillin than Goku – hopefully not Turtle or Roshi.
 But regardless of my fictional character simile study, I find that many of the people I train with have little to no experience with building climbs or training at night.
 And almost all of them have some type of apprehension or image of themselves as “bad at climbing” or “afraid of getting hurt in the dark.”
 I demolished my knee caps doing a kong-to-cat on a poorly lit Long Beach rooftop recently.
 I feel your pain homies, I feel it in my knee caps.
 But I will go back to that roof and gladly train that same kong-to-cat, even if it’s still poorly lit.
 Not every obstacle is tailored to your comfort, in fact, none of them are.
 That’s the mindset of many gym trained traceurs that I just can’t really vibe with.
 That the obstacles you encounter have somehow been built specifically for you.
 The everyday urban environment was not made for parkour – parkour evolves out of the stagnation of that environment.
 Out of the concrete cacophony movement meanders its way from point a to b and everything in between.
 So, do not fear the dark, make haste to understand it.

 I train at night all the time.
 Sometimes it just fits better with my work schedule, and there’s no way I’m giving up training multiple times a week just because I have to pay bills.
 But I mostly go to spots I’ve already mapped out, and preferably places that are well lit.
-Shadows make it more difficult to judge jumps accurately, as your vision and depth perception are distorted, so start with the most well lit areas.
+Shadows make it more difficult to judge jumps accurately, as your vision and depth perception are distorted, so start with the most well-lit areas.
 Rework the basics.
 Reteach yourself everything until you slowly begin to build muscle memory and confidence in the new circumstances.
 Don’t take yourself so seriously, you professional parkour-er you.
 Reassess your environment based on the terms of your environment.
 Do you accept the terms of agreement? *clicks implied I Agree button*

 Here’s an anecdote from a Downtown LA climbing mission from sometime last year.
 Now this mission was not what I’d label “advisable.”
 It was on a main road where lots of cops drive by, and there’s no out of view roof access.
 But I had the ambitious young Lotus Ninjas with me, and they thought they were ready for the challenge.
-No cameras ground level, so I climbed up the first level as fast as I could, and scouted before signaling for everyone else to come as well.
+No cameras ground level, so I climbed up the first level as fast as I could and scouted before signaling for everyone else to come as well.
 I’ll let Gihon tell the rest of the story.

-Darkness, climbing and heights all fulfill the same function for the human spirit: The unknown.
+Darkness, climbing, and heights all fulfill the same function for the human spirit: The unknown.
 They should not be shied away from, but rather embraced and respected as any other training would be.
-A separate set of skills and subtle test of will.
+A separate set of skills and a subtle test of will.
 In conquering the unknown we give power to ourselves rather than our circumstances.
 For eons mankind was at the whim of the dark, the world was a scary place filled with monsters and ghouls out to gobble you up for breakfast (or second breakfast).
 Then a spark of fire and the world was opened up to bright new possibilities.
 We too have that same flame inside us, ripe with the opportunity to surprise and test our limits – propelling us through the unknown into the sublime.
 So find fulfillment in the little challenges you set for yourself outside of your comfort zone.
 Revel in the reproachable.
 Dance between the lines.
 Like with anything else in life you just have to commit full force to what you want – maximum effort.